Plant DetailShow Menu

 Leaf Description:

-Leaves are arranged in decussate opposite pairs at the top of the plant, and are lanceolate, 2 to 5 inches long and 1 inch broad, glaucous blue-green with a waxy texture and pale greenish-white midrib and veins.
+Leaves are arranged in decussate opposite pairs at the top of the plant, and are lanceolate, 2 to 6 inches long and 1 inch broad, glaucous blue-green with a waxy texture and pale greenish-white midrib and veins.
+The margins are entire and the surface is smooth.

 • Stem: